softeng364/resources/exercises/exercises5.md

 # Network control plane: Review exercises

+> **NB**
+> This sheet is new: If you notice any errors or omissions, please do make contact via email/Piazza or send a [pull request](https://help.github.com/articles/about-pull-requests/).

 ## 5.1.
 Introduction

 1. What is the role of the network layer?
 What does we call the **protocol data unit** (PDU) associated with the network layer?
 (With the transport layer?)